Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 Even in Europe there are wild populations, introduced by man, in some islands of the central-eastern Mediterranean, such as Crete.

-Some populations of domestic goats, which returned relatively recently to the wild, are present in some European countries such as Great Britain and in Italy it is present on the island of Montecristo and on the island of Caprera, as well as there being some small farms managed in various parts of Italy from Tuscany to the Alps.
+Some populations of domestic goats, which returned to the wild state relatively recently, are present in some European countries such as Great Britain and in Italy they are present on the island of Montecristo and on the island of Caprera, as well as there being some small farms managed in various parts of Italy from Tuscany to the Alps.
 There are also farms in North America and Australia.

 The combing of the undercoat: this is how the Cashmere is collected from the Goat

-The hand of cashmere it is soft, silky and velvety, giving a warm and soft sensation.
-The thinnest and finest part is the down of the undercoat and is called duvet, that is, the soft and woolly lower layer; the thickest part with stiff and rough hairs comes from the outer coat and is called jars.
+The hand of cashmere is soft, silky and velvety, giving a warm and soft sensation.
+The thinnest and finest part is the down of the undercoat and is called duvet, that is, the soft and woolly lower layer; the thickest part with stiff, rough hairs comes from the outer coat and is called giarre.

 To collect the precious fiber which will then be transformed into a textile yarn, the undercoat is manually combed during the moulting season, typically at the end of winter and beginning of spring.